-PE lessons ensure that our children build their knowledge and motor competence within the curriculum so that not only do they know what to do to improve but also know how to do it.
+As active participants our children build their knowledge and motor competence within PE lessons so that not only do they know what to do to improve but also know how to do it.
 This leads to more progressive outcomes.
-Think of it like a Jenga tower, we help the children build a foundation which they can then add knowledge blocks
+Think of it like a Jenga tower, we help the children build a foundation which they can then add knowledge blocks to.